ekomsSavior/Jam_fi/README.md

 - Custom captive portals and payload delivery
 - Now with Ngrok Support!

-All features are designed for local lab use and legal environments only.
+DISCLAIMER : All features are designed for local lab use and legal environments only.

 ---